cjhnbls/pipelinedb-doc-cn/conf.rst

 **continuous_query_ttl_expiration_threshold**

-  Sets the percentage of a TTL that must have elapsed since a reaper last deleted rows from a continuous view before deleting again.
+  Sets the percentage of a TTL that must have elapsed since a reaper last deleted rows from a continuous view before attempting to delete from it again.
 A lower percentage will yield more aggressive expiration at the expensive of more delete transactions on the continuous view. *Default: 5%.*

 **continuous_query_batch_size**